Abu Simbel from Aswan: Is It Really Worth It?

 Top Tips for Visiting Abu Simbel from Aswan

 Planning a day trip to Abu Simbel from Aswan?
-Here are my top tips to help you make the most of your visit—especially if you’re going solo or visiting for the first time.
+Whether you’re going solo or it’s your first time, here are my top tips to help you make the most of it:

-- Book your transport early: Private drivers, group tours, and flights can fill up quickly—especially during peak season or around the famous solar alignment dates (Feb 22 & Oct 22).
+- Book your transport early: Private drivers, group tours, and flights can fill up fast—especially around the solar alignment dates (Feb 22 & Oct 22) and during peak season.
+If you’re ready to lock it in, book your tour now.

-- Dress smart: I wore loose cotton pants, a tank top, and draped a scarf over my shoulders.
-You don’t need to cover your hair, but knees and shoulders should be covered for both respect and comfort in the heat.
+- Dress smart: I wore loose cotton pants, a tank top, and a scarf over my shoulders.
+No need to cover your hair, but knees and shoulders should be covered—for comfort and respect.

-- Sun protection is a must: Bring a hat, sunglasses, and sunscreen.
-There’s almost no shade, and it gets hot quickly — even in winter.
+- Sun protection is a must: Bring sunscreen, a hat, and sunglasses.
+It gets hot quickly and there’s almost no shade—even in winter.

-- Carry small cash: You’ll want it for bathrooms, tipping drivers or guides, snacks, and the optional electric cart ride to/from the entrance.
+- Carry small cash: You’ll want it for tips, snacks, bathrooms, or the optional electric cart to/from the entrance.

-- Use the bathroom before entering: Facilities are located near the ticket office.
-They’re functional but often lack toilet paper—bring your own tissues just in case.
+- Use the bathroom before entering: Facilities are by the ticket office.
+They’re fine, but don’t expect toilet paper—bring tissues!

-- Know the photography rules: Phone cameras are fine.
-DSLR use requires a paid permit, and no flash or tripods are allowed inside the temples.
+- Know the photography rules: Phone cameras are fine, but DSLR cameras need a permit.
+No flash or tripods inside the temples.

 - Sleeping on the drive?
-Bring an eye mask, earplugs, and headphones.
-Personally, I loved watching the desert go by!
+It’s a 3+ hour ride each way.
+Bring an eye mask, earplugs, or headphones.
+I ended up watching the desert go by—and honestly, it was kind of peaceful.

 Is Abu Simbel Safe for Solo Female Travelers?

-Absolutely — Abu Simbel is safe for solo female travelers.
-I didn’t visit completely alone, but I truly felt like I could have.
-The area around the temples is quiet, secure, and very welcoming to tourists.
+Absolutely—Abu Simbel is safe for solo female travelers.
+I didn’t go completely alone, but I honestly felt like I could have.
+The area around the temples is calm, secure, and very welcoming to tourists.

-Most people arrive on a group tour or with a private driver, so even if you’re technically “solo,” you’re never isolated.
-The road from Aswan to Abu Simbel includes a few police checkpoints, but they’re routine and there for your safety—not something to stress about.
+Most visitors come with a group tour or private driver, so even if you’re technically “solo,” you’re never really on your own.
+The drive from Aswan to Abu Simbel includes a few police checkpoints, but they’re totally routine and there for your safety—nothing to worry about.

-As with anywhere in Egypt, dressing modestly (covering shoulders and knees), staying aware of your surroundings, and trusting your instincts always helps.
-But if you’re wondering whether visiting Abu Simbel from Aswan solo is a good idea, my answer is a big yes.
+As with anywhere in Egypt, dressing modestly (covering shoulders and knees), staying aware of your surroundings, and trusting your instincts is always smart.
+If you’re still wondering, here’s my full guide on safety for women in Egypt—but I’ll say it again: visiting Abu Simbel from Aswan solo is a big yes.

 Where to Stay Near Abu Simbel, Egypt